sergeymakinen/yii2-config/README.md

 }
 ```

-If you wish to use the loader automatically for XML files then add the following entry to the `$resolvers` array of `Config`:
+If you wish to use the loader automatically for XML files then add the following entry to the `loaders` property array of `Config`:

 ```php
 'xml' => 'XmlLoader'